sofiascat/my_game_website/README.md

 - Pygame for the game development framework
 - Flask for the web framework
 - p5.js for the web-based game implementation
+- GitHub Pages for hosting